 We really liked Fiesole because we were still so close to Florence.
 It’s easy to hop back on the bus back into town and to finish up some sightseeing, souvenir shopping, or museum-hopping.

 Alternatively, if you feel like you’ve seen enough of Florence and are looking to go a bit further away, there are heaps of cities easily accessible by train or bus.
 We took a day trip to Pisa and Lucca, which I highly recommend.
 They’re full of classic Tuscan charm and are worth a trip.
+If shopping is more your thing, there are some amazing fashion outlets outside of the city.
 Alternatively, San Gimignano and Siena are also options.

 And there you have it!
 A perfect Florence weekend trip.
 Have more recommendations to add to this post?
 Send them my way!